dominikwilkowski/grunt-font/README.md

 Type: `Boolen`
 Default value: `true`

-Set this option to false if you don't want the plugin to insert two empty line on top and on the bottom of the output.
+Set this option to false if you don't want the plugin to insert two empty lines on top and on the bottom of the output.

 #### options.letterSpacing